syncfusion-content/fileformat-docs/File-Formats/Presentation/Comments.md

 keywords: comments
 ---
 # Working with Comments
 A comment is a text note attached to a location on a slide.
 Each comment contains an unformatted text string, information about its author and the time it was added.
+In a PowerPoint slide, the comments and the reply comments are sequentially maintained in a single collection.
+The top most comment will have the index position 0 and the other comments and replies in that slide will have the incremental index positions.

 ## Adding a comment
 The following code example demonstrates how to add a comment in a slide.